genelet/godbi/README.md

 }
 ```

-It reads a table row or JOINed row using the primary key.
-See below for `Join`.
-The columns that are going to be selected are defined as keys in `Rename`.
-Value of such a key has two elements.
-The first if the renamed label and the second the GO data type like `int`, `int64` and `string` etc.
+It reads a row or JOINed-table row using the primary key.
+See below for _Join_.
+The selected columns are keys in `Rename`.
+The value of such a key has two elements.
+The first one is the renamed label and the second the GO data type like _int_, _int64_ and _string_ etc.

-`FIELDS` is the name for the input data key which indicates a shorter list of columns to be returned. (note that the value of the key is a slice)
+If we need only a part of the row, not the whole row, we can use _FIELDS_ which is a key in input data _ARGS_.
+Its value is a shorter list of columns, separated by comma.
+For example, we have defined _FIELDS ="fields"_.
+In order to return just the user id and username, our input data should have _ARGS["fields"] = "user_id,username"_.

 #### 2.2.5) *Topics*